EphemeralSpace/docs/src/design/masks/crew/bomber.md

 The intrigue comes from determining who the Bomber could be by narrowing down options from forensics or using basic logic, whether what someone is saying could potentially be a hidden code phrase, and trying to figure out if you were inflicted with a bomb so you can avoid going into crit.

-Additionally, the Bomber provides ambiguity for the [Tracker](./tracker.md)'s gameplay, as their codeword-marking functions identically.
+Additionally, the Bomber provides ambiguity with the [Tracker](./tracker.md)'s gameplay, as their codeword-marking functions identically.
 Those who suspect others are using codewords can never be positive whether it's to harm them or help them.